fowles/pratdiff/README.md

 The way that token level diffing uses the same algorithm as the line level diffing is pretty cool in my mind.
 I didn't think going into it that I would structure it that way and it all kinda just fell out.

+Also, I learned that the tiny extension on patience diff I made to use non-unique lines if unique ones fail is a known algorithm called "histogram diff".